-The Bombay High Court has held that once a decree of divorce has been granted, relief cannot be sought using the spouse under the Domestic Violence Act.
-Justice MG Giratkar was listening to a criminal revision software filed using a forty two-year-antique lady from Nagpur who challenged a judgment of the Judicial Magistrate First Class dated August 20, 2015.
-In the stated judgment, the applicant spouse’s utility beneath Sections 12 and 18 of the Protection of Women from Domestic Violence Act, 2005 became rejected.
+Justice MG Giratkar was listening to a criminal revision software filed using a forty-two-year-old lady from Nagpur who challenged a judgment of the Judicial Magistrate First Class dated August 20, 2015.
+In the stated judgment, the applicant spouse’s utility under Sections 12 and 18 of the Protection of Women from Domestic Violence Act, 2005 was rejected.

 Case Background

 The applicant got married to the respondent’s husband on July 15, 1999.
-The couple had children, but the respondent’s husband filed a petition for restitution of conjugal rights earlier than the own family court.
+The couple had children, but the respondent’s husband filed a petition for restitution of conjugal rights earlier than the family court.
 However, the matter turned amicably settled, and they began dwelling collectively again.
-Thereafter, the respondent transformed the petition for restitution of conjugal rights right into a divorce petition beneath Section thirteen of the Hindu Marriage Act.
+Thereafter, the respondent transformed the petition for restitution of conjugal rights into a divorce petition under Section thirteen of the Hindu Marriage Act.
 Family Court allowed the stated petition and granted divorce on June 30, 2008.

 Judgment